Malinwtz/BankAuroraFinance/README.md

 This application uses pagination to display the customer and accounts lists.
 This improves performance and makes it easier for users to navigate the lists.

+Back Button

+This application includes a back button that allows users to go back to the previous page.
+The back button is implemented as a partial and is included on most pages.

 Deployment

 This application is published to Azure.
 Users can access the application from anywhere with an internet connection.
 Link to project in Azure: https://aurorafinance.azurewebsites.net